 the problem, it is important to ask yourself why it happened.
 Common reasons for disposal clogs include:

 - Insufficient use of water when flushing waste.

 - Failure to continue operation/water flow a few seconds after waste is ground.

 - Feeding the disposal too quickly.

-- Grinding egg shells or coffee grinds, which stick to sludge in pipes, creating clogs.
+- Grinding egg shells or coffee grinds, which stick to sludge in pipes, create clogs.

 - Grinding potato or banana peels, which can form a starchy paste and clog the drain.

 - Ignorance of items that are unsafe to run through the garburator.

 - Neglected maintenance and corresponding sludge buildup.